tutioexes/ProcessManager/README.md

 ## themes

-there's like 10 different color themes (all of them sucks though) :
+there's like 10 different color themes (most of them suck, but Nord and Catppuccin are fixed now) :

 -  default (cyan)
 -  dracula